ietf-wg-asdf/asdf-working-group-notes/charter-proposals/charter.md

 The ASDF WG will develop these extensions in consultation with experts from OneDM and its contributing organizations to extend SDF to cover aspects such as:

-* location information/interaction modelling for digital twins where the corresponding physical objects can be described with SDF,
+* modeling of non-affordance attribute (e.g., location) information/interaction for digital twins where the corresponding physical objects can be described with SDF,

 * additional SDF modeling mechanisms to enable property mapping between additional IoT SDOs' objects (including instances, and types), and